 You can search for and order certificates online.
 You will need a credit or debit card to use this service.
-To order a birth, death, marriage, civil partnership, divorce, dissolution, census or Old Parish Register certificate online go to Certificate search.
+To order a birth, death, marriage, civil partnership, divorce or dissolution, go to Certificate search.

 - Statutory birth - 1855 onwards

 - Statutory dissolution - 2007 onwards

 - Old Parish Registers - 1553 to 1855

 Statutory record - birth, marriage, death, civil partnership, divorce, dissolution

 - Full name of the person(s) whose certificate you require

 - Date and place the event took place

 - Names of parents (including mother's maiden name) for common surnames.

 - Full name and address of the person